 Meanwhile, keep your fingers crossed to protect you from those nasty childhood diseases!

 This article was posted on Friday, February 26th, 2010 at 5:02 pm and is filed under Books & Stories, Countries & Cultures, Diary of a Wimpy Kid, English, Games Around the World, Getting Rid of It, Languages, Made-up Childhood Diseases and Conditions, Mama Lisa, Rotten Egg, Stinky Cheese Touch, Taunts and Replies, The Cooties, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Made Up Childhood Diseases and Conditions – Including the Dreaded Stinky Cheese Touch!”